jdubie/node-rqueue/README.md

 	});

 	// Add a job to the queue.
-	user_queue.push('Any JSON.strinify-able data goes in this parameter', function (error, id) {
+	user_queue.write('Any JSON.strinify-able data goes in this parameter', function (error, id) {
 	  // Handle errors
 	  if (error) throw error;
 	  // Second parameter is the message/job id.